“Transitional age”: menopause

 - Menopause begins with the last menstrual period and lasts exactly one year.

-Menstruation with menopause and after
+Menstruation during menopause and after

-Hot flashes with menopause
+Hot flashes during menopause

 - Where were you during the attack, what was the temperature there.